Alter-Net-codes/SkyOS/docs/readme.md

 # SkyOS readme.md file
-SkyOS is an open-source operating system built for the Scratch Computing Alliance (SCA)
+SkyOS is a mildly open-source operating system built for the Scratch Computing Alliance (SCA)

 ## Description
 An os built FROM SCRATCH!
 It's open-source and easy to contribute